Eggless Pumpkin Spice Scones

 - Scones without Eggs: These light and tender scones without eggs use pumpkin as an egg replacer!
 They bake up big and fluffy with no eggs needed!
 I also have so many amazing recipes for scones without eggs in my new book, Effortless Eggless Baking!

 - Fall Scone Recipe: This recipe for Eggless Pumpkin Spice Scones with a maple cream cheese icing will put you into full fall vibes.
 These light and fluffy scones without eggs are topped them with my favorite maple cream cheese icing.
-I absolutely love maple cream cheese icing as it's sweet without a little tang to it!
-Try it on my Healthy Cinnamon Rolls too.
+This maple cream cheese icing is sweet with a little tang to it!

 - Anytime Snack: These pumpkin scones are a great addition to Sunday brunch!
-But, you can also enjoy these Eggless Pumpkin Spice Scones with a cup of coffee or a latte for a fall snack you can enjoy any time of day.
+But, you can also enjoy these Eggless Pumpkin Spice Scones with a cup of coffee or an Iced Blueberry Latte for a fall snack you can enjoy any time of day.
 These organic scones are sure to be on repeat this season.

 Ingredients